sungsoo/sungsoo.github.io/_posts/2015-04-20-catalyst-optimizer.md

 Rules
 -----

-Trees can be manipulated using rules, which are functions from a tree to another tree.
-While a rule can run arbitrary code on its input tree (given that this tree is just a Scala object), the most common approach is to use a set of pattern matching functions that find and replace subtrees with a specific structure.
+Trees can be manipulated using *rules*, which are functions from a tree to another tree.
+While a rule can run arbitrary code on its input tree (given that this tree is just a Scala object), the most common approach is to use a set of *pattern matching* functions that find and replace subtrees with a specific structure.

 Pattern matching is a feature of many functional languages that allows extracting values from potentially nested structures of algebraic data types.
-In Catalyst, trees offer a transform method that applies a pattern matching function recursively on all nodes of the tree, transforming the ones that match each pattern to a result.
-For example, we could implement a rule that folds Add operations between constants as
+In Catalyst, trees offer a **transform** method that applies a pattern matching function recursively on all nodes of the tree, transforming the ones that match each pattern to a result.
+For example, we could implement a rule that folds **Add** operations between constants as
 follows:

 ``` scala